Tekken 5: Dark Resurrection: PlayStation Portable version

-PS3 version
+PlayStation 3 version

 Although Tekken: Dark Resurrection had positive reviews and sales, it had disappointed many of the hardcore Tekken players that the game was not available on a PlayStation home console, as all the previous installments had been.
 As handhelds cannot be taken to the same competitive level as a home console, Namco Bandai announced that the game would be ported to the PlayStation 3.
-The game retained the numeric title of the Arcade version, unlike the PSP version.
+The game retained the numeric title of the Arcade version, unlike the PlayStation Portable version.
 This version has both the Tekken 5 and Tekken 5: Dark Resurrection stages and music present.
-However, the one stage that was present from Tekken 5 in Tekken: Dark Resurrection for the PSP (Final Battle 2) is actually absent in this version.
+However, one stage that was present from Tekken 5 in Tekken: Dark Resurrection for the PlayStation Portable (Final Battle 2) is actually absent in this version.
 The Space Colony's BGM "The Center of Gravity" is also absent and the original song "Orbital Move" is present in its place.

 Tekken 5: Dark Resurrection was first made available on the Japanese PlayStation Store on December 12, 2006.
 At $16, it made Dark Resurrection the most expensive game available for download.
 The North American version was made available on March 1, 2007, for $19.99, while the European version was released on March 23, 2007, in conjunction with the PAL launch for GBP 6.99/EUR 9.99.
 It is also available at the Singapore PlayStation Store for S$24.99 (US$1 = approximately S$1.55).